Investing in New York City Real Estate

 - Superior Product

 The type of property use will have a significant impact on its investment potential.
 For instance, many co-op apartments restrict property owners subletting rights.
 Elika agents can help you understand subletting requirements and avoid those properties that don’t fit your needs.
-This applies for all property types, whatever the pros or cons, you can trust us to give you an accurate, real picture of what to expect.
+Applies for all property types, whatever the pros or cons, you can trust us to give you an accurate, real picture of what to expect.

-Specific investment properties will attract stable long-term tenants.
+Specific real estate investment properties will attract stable long-term tenants.
 You should know how to avoid residential properties with a high turnover.
 Our agents can help you pinpoint those properties which are more likely to attract long-term tenants.

 In NYC, a property’s value is tied as much to the building and neighborhood as it is to the specific unit.
 Neighborhood amenities, transportation, property age, and community features will affect investment potential.
 Through a range of different sources, we’ll gather all the intel needed to make the right decision.

-Working with a Property Advisor
+Working with an Investment Advisor

 Tailored Investment Services